 After the course, the student should be able to:

-- Plan, implement, evaluate, and report on, a design experiment in which (networked) interaction is in focus
+- Conduct and report on design experiments in which (networked) interaction is in focus.

 Student Activity BudgetEstimated distribution of learning activities for the typical student

 - Lectures: 15%

 - Exercises: 20%

 Ordinary examExam type:

 C: Submission of written work, Internal (7-point scale)